Code-Institute-Submissions/MariaHughes-Maria-Hughes-Soprano/README.md

 - Nav Bar : This is located at the top of the page at all times.
 I achieved this by using the bootstrap class of "fixed-top".
 In the navbar on the left is a h4 with a name and title.
 On the right I have put the four section headings with clickable anchor href links to each section.
 - Title Section : This section has a title headshot with a name and title again.
-- About Section : In this section is a short biography and a performance picture of Maria Hughes Soprano.
+- About Section : In this section is a short biography and a performance picture of Maria Hughes Soprano with the title "About".
-- Media Section: In this section again there is a promo picture of Maria Hughes along with clickable links to youtube media videos containing sound clips of Maria singing.
+- Media Section: In this section again there is a promo picture of Maria Hughes with the title "Media" along with clickable links to youtube videos containing sound clips of Maria singing and a promotion clip of a performance of Carmen performed by Opera Theatre Company.
 - Gallery Section : This section contains some performamce pictures and headshots from various productions Maria has done through the years.
 - Footer : This section is used more so for the asthetic of the project.
 I feel that thick black line really finishes off the overall look of the whole site.